getnoma/noma/README.md

 Maybe there is a better way.
 Or not, time will tell.
 The purpose of NOMA is to do away with most of the YAK-shaving, and allow developers to focus on writing code that serves their users rather than the YAKs.

-We attempt to automate dependency orchestration for dependencies such as http servers and database connections, so instead of writing code like this:
+NOMA attempts to automate dependency orchestration for dependencies such as http servers and database connections, so instead of writing code like this:

 ```javascript
 import express from 'express';